apache/carbondata/Agent_module/README.md

 ## Notes on security

-`CalculatorAgent` uses `safe_eval.py`, which parses the input with `ast.parse` and only accepts arithmetic nodes — attribute access, function calls, names, comprehensions, and comparisons are rejected *before* any code runs.
+`CalculatorAgent` uses `safe_eval.py`, which parses input with `ast.parse` and only accepts arithmetic nodes — attribute access, function calls, names, comprehensions, and comparisons are rejected *before* any code runs.
 It is safe to feed untrusted input.